Dosage Form: oral suspension

 How is Sucralfate Suspension Supplied

-Sucralfate Suspension 1 g/10 mL is a pink suspension.
-Dispense as is.
+Sucralfate Suspension 1 g/10 mL is a pink suspension supplied as follows:

 SHAKE WELL BEFORE USING.
 AVOID FREEZING.

 Store at controlled room temperature 20°-25°C (68°-77°F) [See USP].